 This battle is described as a most awful sight.
 The extent of the plain was one continued scene of disorder.
 The imperial army fled towards the confines of Moravia, the Taborites, without intermission, galling their rear.
 The river Igla, then frozen, opposed their flight.
 The enemy pressing furiously, many of the infantry, and in a manner the whole body of the cavalry attempted the river.
 The ice gave way and not fewer than 2000 were swalled up in the water.
 Zisca now returned to Tabor, laden with all the spoils and trophies which the most complete victory could give.

 Zisca now began again to pay attention to the reformation; he forbid all the prayers for the dead, images, sacerdotal vestments, fasts, and festivals.
 Priests were to be preferred according to their merits, and no one to be persecuted for religious opinions.
 In every thing Zisca consulted the liberal minded, and did nothing without general concurrence.
 An alarming disagreement now arose at Prague between the magistrates who were Calixtans, or receivers of the sacraments in both kinds, and the Taborites, nine of the chiefs of whom were privately arraigned, and put to death.
 The populace, enraged, sacrificed the magistrates, and the affair terminated without any particular consequence.
-The Calixtans having sunk into contempt, Zisca solicited to assume the crown of Bohemia; but this he nobly refused, and prepared for the next campaign, in which Sigismond resolved to make his last effort.
+The Calixtans having sunk into contempt, Zisca was solicited to assume the crown of Bohemia; but this he nobly refused, and prepared for the next campaign, in which Sigismond resolved to make his last effort.
 While the marquis of Misnia penetrated into Upper Saxony, the emperor proposed to enter Moravia, on the side of Hungary.
 Before the marquis had taken the field, Zisca sat down before the strong town of Ausig, situate on the Elbe.
 The marquis flew to its relief with a superior army, and, after an obstinate engagement, was totally defeated and Ausig capitulated.
 Zisca then went to the assistance of Procop, a young general whom he had appointed to keep Sigismond in check, and whom he compelled to abandon the siege of Pernitz, after laying eight weeks before it.

 Zisca, willing to give his troops some respite from fatigue, now entered Prague, hoping his presence would quell any uneasiness that might remain after the late disturbance: but he was suddenly attacked by the people; and he and his troop having beaten off the citizens effected a retreat to his army, whom he acquainted with the treacherous conduct of the Calixtans.
 Every effort of address was necessary to appease their vengeful animosity, and at night, in a private interview between Roquesan, an ecclesiastic of great eminence in Prague, and Zisca, the latter became reconciled, and the intended hostilities were done away.